constraintAutomaton/Traveling-with-a-Map/content/approaches.md

 2. Convert the shape into a query [](cite:cites spapeExpressionConvert, 2112.11796) and perform a shape containment validation prosedure with bag-set semantics [](cite:cites Afrati2010).

 3. Convert the query into a shape and perform a shape containment validation procedure [](cite:cites Staworko2018ContainmentOS).

+- I need to evaluate the time to parse triples vs the computing time.
+- I need to put a lot of refence to adaptative query planning.
+- One good thing about this work is that we want to be able to discriminate and do some query planning without having to ask the data provider to maintain something more given that having a shape has good benefit on it's own and if the data provider want something very loss it can also do it, and IMO without having anyways to really know what is inside a data source how can we expect and application to do something out of it.
+We need some sort of shema some sort of contact.
+{:.todo}